-The Bonds constitute general obligations of the District.
+The Bonds are general obligation refunding bonds issued by the District.
 The Board of Supervisors of the County has the power and is obligated to levy ad valorem taxes upon all property subject to taxation by the District, without limitation as to rate or amount (except as to certain personal property which is taxable at limited rates), for the payment of the principal of and interest on the Bonds.
 Such taxes are in addition to other taxes levied upon property within the District.
 Such taxes, when collected, will be placed by the County in the District's Debt Service Fund, which is required to be maintained by the County, and such taxes will be used solely for the payment of principal of and interest on the Bonds.